tom025/parallel_design_patterns/README.md

 # README

-This is the ruby version of the parallel disgn patterns created by [balopat](https://github.com/balopat)
+This is the ruby version of the parallel disgn patterns created by [balopat](https://github.com/balopat).

-The original java version is [here](https://github.com/balopat/Parallel-Design-Patterns)
+The original java version is [here](https://github.com/balopat/Parallel-Design-Patterns).

 ## Getting started

 This exercise repo uses ruby 1.9.2.
 For rvm users, a `.rvmrc` file has been added that will setup a new gemset and a make sure 1.9.2 is installed.

-Make sure bundler is installed
+Make sure bundler is installed...

     gem install bundler

 Then do a `bundle install`.

-This will install rspec and a few other necessary gems.
+This will install rspec and a few other necessary gems dependancies.

-Next run `rake` to run the tests.
+Next run `rspec` to run the tests.

 ## The Original README
 ### Introduction